kyverno/chainsaw/.release-notes/main.md

 - Fixed a kuttl migration failure in case of unsupported file name
 - Fixed a potential invalid name when migrating a kuttl test step
 - Fixed a manifest discovery issue where manifests could be loaded in the wrong order
+- Fixed a manifest discovery issue where error manifests where not discovered correctly